 We conduct research which answers important quality and safety questions in primary care.
 Our research aims to improve primary care systems to produce meaningful impacts on patient care and health policy.
-Educating professionals through the UAPC is a key part of safer systems.
-Our novel research on educating patients is important to close safety loopholes and we support this through our PPI-E networks.
-We also have existing links with Warwick Business School to support this theme by providing human factors and NHS management expertise.
+Our novel research on improving patients health literacy as a patient safety strategy is supported through our PPI-E networks.
+We have links with Warwick Business School to support this theme by providing human factors and NHS management expertise.

 Current research includes:

-General Practice Management After Transition Events (GP-MATE) - Developing an intervention to assist older patients’ communication with their GP practice after discharge from hospital in order to improve patient safety
+- General Practice Management After Transition Events (GP-MATE) -Link opens in a new window Developing an intervention to assist older patients’ communication with their GP practice after discharge from hospital in order to improve patient safety

 Recently completed research includes: